Yep, you read that right, some dogs have webbed feet — they’re not just for ducks!

 Unlike other dogs with webbed feet that tend to have oilier fur, the poodle has a very soft, low allergen coat.

-Poodles are one the most intelligent breeds around, so they’re the ideal dog to get involved in agility or obedience training.
+The poodle is one of the most intelligent breeds around, so he’s the ideal dog to get involved in agility or obedience training.

-Poodle’s are excellent retrievers and were originally bred to retrieve waterfowl — their webbed paws allowing them to be quick and precise while working in the water.
+This is an excellent retriever originally bred to fetch waterfowl, with his webbed paws allowing him to be quick and precise while working in the water.

 Note that poodles come in several sizes, meaning that you should be able to find one that’s a perfect match for your family!

 4. Portuguese Water Dog